 Gandhi Ashram Trust (GAT) is a philanthropic development organisation working at Noakhali.
 It is working since 1946 with Gandhian philosophy of rural development, peace and social harmony.
-Since inception, GAT is working for the rural poor, specially for women, in the encircled area of the Ashram.
+Since inception, GAT is working for the rural poor, especially for women, in the encircled area of the Ashram.
 It has two prong functions of development and charitable activities.
 The goal, objectives and activities of GAT are derived from the core value of Gandhian philosophy and guideline.
 In establishing the Gandhian philosophy, Gandhi Ashram Trust taken the vision as:

-At present GAT is working for 5 Upazillas (sub-districts) of Noakhali, Lakshmipur and Feni District.
+At present GAT is working for 9 Upazillas (sub-districts) of Noakhali, Lakshmipur, Feni and Comilla District.
 It is working directly with 1,25,000 poorest families and indirectly 1.2 million families of the area.

-The establishment of Gandhi Ashram trust is rooted with the 'Peace Mission' of Mahatma Gandhi immediately after the communal riots in 1946 at Noakhali.
+The establishment of Gandhi Ashram trust is rooted with the 'Peace Mission' of Mahatma Gandhi immediate after the communal riots in 1946 at Noakhali.
 Gandhi stayed for about four months in the riot stricken areas.
-He started moving around the villages and motivated the people towards his peaceful coexistence and non-violence philosophy.
-When Gandhiji came to Jayag on 29th January 1947 all sections of the local community extended him whole-hearted support.
+He started moving around the villages and motivated the people of his peaceful co-existence and non-violence philosophy.
+The day was 29th January 1947 when Gandhiji cam to Jayag and all sphere of life greeted him with whole-hearted support.

 At that time, Barrister Hemanta Kumar Ghosh of the village donated all his resources to Mahatma for the development and peace of the area and "Ambika Kaliganga Charitable Trust" was formed.
 The office of the Gandhi Peace Mission, formerly known as Gandhi Camp, was shifted to the present campus of Jayag.
 The Gandhi Camp started working for both peace and charitable functions and it continued till partition of India.